sahin/status-page/services/_HowToAddaService/Readme.md

-Our system supports

-StatusPage.io and Upcoming Status.io, so check the template file and simple create a folder with system.json.
+Our system supports StatusPage.io and Upcoming Status.io, so check the template file and simple create a folder with system.json.

 If your service has a custom in house status page,

-1) Create a folder and status.json
+1) Create a folder and status.json file from the template.json

 2) Create a file called Parse.js (example check Statusio.js)